signet-framework/case-study/pages/case-study/signet-framework.md

 ### Core Features

-At its core, Signet offers five powerful features that streamline contract testing, facilitate smooth deployments, and provide an optimal testing environment for development teams working with microservices.
+At its core, Signet offers five powerful features that streamline contract testing and enable smooth deployments.

 #### Broker in Charge